owlbarn/tutorial/book/zoo/README.md

 In this chapter, we introduce the Zoo system, and focus on two aspects of it:

 1. how to use it to make "small functions", then distribute and share them with other users
-2. investigate the idea of computation composing and deployment based on existing script sharing function
+2. investigate the idea of service composing and deployment based on existing script sharing function

 ## Introduction